Field Sobriety Tests in Massachusetts OUI / DUI Cases

 • coordination of limbs.

-Even if you did submit to Field Sobriety Tests, this is not always fatal to your drunk driving defense.
-You will need a skilled and aggressive attorney to challenge this and other factors in your DUI / OUI case.
+Therefore, even if you did submit to Field Sobriety Tests, this is not necessarily fatal to your drunk driving defense.
+It will be up to a skilled and aggressive attorney to challenge the results of theses tests and other factors in the defense of your DUI / OUI case.

 Massachusetts Criminal Defense Attorney Lefteris K. Travayiakis is available 24/7 for consultation to explain your legal rights and issues of defense.